 Ireland's wild west coast is best appreciated out in the thick of it, getting windswept among the wonders of Mother Nature.Explore Day 2

 Stretching 42km from Westport town out across the land bridge to Achill Island, the Great Western Greenway is a cycling and walking trail for all levels.
 Didn't bring your bike?
 Don't worry, you have plenty of bike hire choices here.

 This is no mountain biking or hiking challenge.
 The best way to enjoy the route is at an easy pace, drinking in the views and savouring the gentle rhythm of the journey as you pass through the bustling towns of Mulranny and Newport, as well as the deserted village at Slievemore.

 Although it follows the path of the now-defunct Achill to Westport railway line, the Greenway is traffic free, apart from your fellow walkers and cyclists.
 There's plenty of lunch options along the way if you need to refuel.
 You can stop at cute café Kelly's Kitchen in Newport, Nevin's Newfield Inn in Mulranny for great pub grub, or McLoughlin's Bar at the end of your journey on Achill Island for a well-earned pint!

 If you have more time, visit Rockfleet Castle (also known as Carraigahowley Castle), a 16th century fortified tower house where Grace O'Malley lived and reputedly died.

 Trace the steps of St Patrick

-Take a boat trip out to Clare Island, the largest of Clew Bay's 365 islands, where you can enjoy everything from hiking and cycling to yoga retreats and angling.
+If you have more time, take a boat trip out to Clare Island, the largest of Clew Bay's many islands, where you can enjoy everything from hiking and cycling to yoga retreats and angling.